 We have foreign operations in The Netherlands, Sweden, Germany, China, Portugal, Canada and Mexico, which expose the Company to foreign currency exchange rate fluctuations due to transactions denominated in Euros, Swedish Krona, Chinese Renminbi, Canadian dollar and Mexican pesos, respectively.
 We continuously evaluate our foreign currency risk and will take action from time to time in order to best mitigate these risks.
-A hypothetical 10% change in the value of the U.S. dollar in relation to our most significant foreign currency exposures would have had an impact of approximately \$3,200 on our first quarter 2018 sales.
+A hypothetical 10% change in the value of the U.S. dollar in relation to our most significant foreign currency exposures would have had an impact of approximately \$3,350 on our second quarter 2018 sales and \$6,590 on our sales for the six months ended June 30, 2018.
 This amount is not indicative of the hypothetical net earnings impact due to partially offsetting impacts on cost of sales and operating expenses in those currencies.
-We estimate that foreign currency exchange rate fluctuations during the quarter ended March 31, 2018 increased sales in comparison to quarter ended March 31, 2017 by approximately \$4,000.
+We estimate that foreign currency exchange rate fluctuations during the quarter ended June 30, 2018 increased sales in comparison to quarter ended June 30, 2017 by approximately \$2,300.
+For the six months ended June 30, 2018 we estimate that foreign currency exchange rate fluctuations increased sales by \$6,300 compared to the six months ended June 30, 2017.

 We translate all assets and liabilities of our foreign operations, where the U.S. dollar is not the functional currency, at the period-end exchange rate and translate sales and expenses at the average exchange rates in effect during the period.
 The net effect of these translation adjustments is recorded in the Condensed Consolidated Financial Statements as Comprehensive Income.
-The translation adjustment was a gain of approximately \$600 and \$700 for the first quarter of 2018 and 2017, respectively.
+The translation adjustment was a loss of approximately \$3,500 and a gain of approximately \$3,100 for the second quarter of 2018 and 2017, respectively.
+For the six months ended June 30, 2018 and 2017, the translation adjustment was a loss of approximately \$1,800 and a gain of approximately \$3,800, respectively.
 Translation adjustments are not adjusted for income taxes as they relate to permanent investments in our foreign subsidiaries.
-Net foreign currency transaction gains and losses included in other income, net amounted to a loss of \$138 and \$70 for the first quarter of 2018 and 2017, respectively.
-A hypothetical 10% change in the value of the U.S. dollar in relation to our most significant foreign currency net assets would have had an impact of approximately \$6,300 on our foreign net assets as of March 31, 2018.
+Net foreign currency transaction gains and losses included in other income, net amounted to a gain of \$294 and a loss of \$87 for the second quarter of 2018 and 2017, respectively.
+For the six months ended June 30, 2018 and 2017, net foreign currency transaction gains and losses included in other income, net were a gain of \$156 and a loss of \$153, respectively.
+A hypothetical 10% change in the value of the U.S. dollar in relation to our most significant foreign currency net assets would have had an impact of approximately \$7,470 on our foreign net assets as of June 30, 2018.